 Please note that the student is responsible for organising his or her visa ahead of time, and we can provide documentation to assist with registered students’ visa applications.
-Please carefully read our Terms and Conditions of Enrolment with respect to visas, which relate to such issues as visa rejection and border control.
+Please read the applicable Terms and Conditions of Enrolment carefully with respect to visas – the terms contain information pertaining to such issues as visa rejection and border control.

 Advice on receiving your visa on time

 Your visa is more likely to be granted if you satisfy the following requirements:

 - Make sure you fill in the form yourself.